cucapra/dahlia/buildbot/README.md

     $ zip -r - . | curl -F file='@-;filename=code.zip' $BUILDBOT/jobs

-You can also specify configuration options as further parameters.
-They can be enabled in `curl` with `-F <option>=1`
+You can also specify job configuration options as further POST parameters:

 - `skipseashell`, which lets you supply plain HLS C code as input.
-- `estimate`, run sdsoc with estimation instead of synthesis.
+- `estimate`, to use the Xilinx toolchain's resource estimation facility.
+The job will skip synthesis and execution on the FPGA.
-- `make`, Use the provided makefile to build the hardware design.
+- `make`, to use a Makefile instead of the built-in compilation workflow (see below).

+Use `-F <option>=1` to enable these options with `curl`.

 To see a list of the current jobs, get `/jobs.csv`: